-A5.1 This note is intended to clarify the complex area of the treatment of full and tapered protection members and the final salary link for transitional former final salary scheme members in respect of those who make voluntary moves between public service schemes, whether through Club Transfers or through other moves made by those with past service in public service schemes.
-The note defines the key concepts that determine treatment of those moving into schemes, the principles of how these should be applied, the information that will be needed to assess this; and, at Appendix A provides examples of how this will work in practice in a variety of scenarios.
+A5.1 This note is intended to clarify the complex area of the treatment of the final salary link for former final salary scheme members in respect of those who make voluntary moves between public service schemes, whether through Club Transfers or through other moves made by those with past service in public service schemes.
+The note defines the principles of how these should be applied, the information that will be needed to assess this.

-A5.2 (paragraph-A5.12 (paragraphs deleted)
+A5.2-A5.12 (paragraphs deleted)